felix-hilden/tekore/docs/src/getting_started.rst

 Retrieving a user token
 -----------------------
-Many endpoints require user authentication, for which another type of access token is needed.
+Many endpoints require user authorisation, for which another type of access token is needed.
 User tokens are associated with a Spotify user account.